cgruver/cgruver/_pages/tutorials/tekton/tekton-basics.md

    Remember our `stepTemplate`?
 That's what creates the volumeMount in our buildah container.

+### TaskRun

+TaskRun is also a Kubernetes CustomResource.

+Just like the Task, it begins with a header.
+The meat of the TaskRun, is in the `spec:`

+Our TaskRun has two elements that we are using:

+1. `taskRef:` Literally a reference to the `metadata.name` of the Task that we want to run.

+1. `params:` A list of parameters, parameter name & value, to pass to the Task.

+Ours is a pretty minimal TaskRun.
+Refer to the upstream documentation for more info: [TaskRun](https://github.com/tektoncd/pipeline/blob/main/docs/taskruns.md){:target="_blank"}

+### Examine the Task Further

 So, what did our Task actually do?

 Take a look at the shell script that the step: `build-image` in our Task executed.